 ..and if you can think of that one person at work who is 'killing it' in health they are probably one of the most uptight people you know (just saying)

 Tip: Write down your version of true health then cut it in half.
-Half as hard, double the likelyhood of you achieving it.
+Half as hard, double the likelihood of you achieving it.

-Eat and exercise.
-Eat and exercise.
-Eat and exercise.
-Yes, those two words have been drilled into our heads for far too long.
+Eat well and exercise.
+Eat well and exercise.
+Eat well and exercise.
+Yes, those two ideas have been drilled into our heads for far too long.
 For most we associate health with what we eat and how we move.
 Period.
 What we may not know is that there are other factors that are equally important in keeping us healthy!

-Health is the sum of (this is my definition)
+Health is the sum of (this is our definition)

 1. What we eat